 The mission of the Taunton Area Advisory Council (TAC) is to provide assistance, consultation and support to the VR office leadership in the areas of the office environment, the provision of customer services and consumer advocacy.

-At each meeting, the members reviewed office productivity and performance.
+- At each meeting the members reviewed office productivity, personnel changes and performance.

-The Taunton Advisory Council meets quarterly in the Taunton office conference room.
-Meetings begin at 4:00 P.M. to allow employed members to participate.
+The Taunton Advisory Council meets quarterly and the meetings are held in the MRC Taunton VR Office.
+Meetings begin at 4:00 PM to allow employed members to participate

 SRC-MetroWest Consumer Council